 Its spool is a true large arbor design, allowing for good line retrieval rates.
 However, a separate spool with a mid-size arbor is available for purchase, making the reel adaptable for fishing styles other than saltwater.

 If you’re getting your 8 or 9-weight rod ready for a trip to Belize or the Bahamas, make sure it’s bonefish-ready by strapping on the Hatch 7-Plus Finatic.

 Weight: 8.6 ounces

 What reels do other saltwater fly anglers use?

 These might be our picks, but this does not mean there aren’t any other great saltwater reels out there.
-So, we decided to contact a couple of fly bloggers and ask them what reels they currently use.
+So, we decided to contact a 3 fly fishing bloggers and ask them what reels they currently use.